elwais/elwais.github.io/essays/on-typescript/on-typescript.md

 ---
 layout: essay
 type: essay
-title: "An Uncanny Blend of C and Python"
+title: "Typescript: So Close and Yet So Far from My C and Python Parents"
 date: 2024-09-05
 published: true
 labels: